zvtoth/zvtoth.github.io/2_teaching.md

 - <a href="http://philpapers.org" target="_blank">Philpapers:</a> an excellent catalog of reliable philosophy papers and books, with great searching abilities.
 - <a href="http://plato.stanford.edu" target="_blank">The Stanford Encyclopedia of Philosophy:</a> please use this instead of wikipedia.
-- <a href="https://historyofphilosophy.net" target="_blank">History of Philosophy without any Gaps:</a> precisely as the name indicates.
+- <a href="https://historyofphilosophy.net" target="_blank">History of Philosophy without Any Gaps:</a> precisely as the name indicates.
 A podcast series by Peter Adamson and guests.

 ---